Patte1808/blog/content/blog/first-post.md

 If I had to describe it in one sentence I would say it's like Twitter, but you're only seeing posts from people near your current location.
 (Remember: I'm a computer scientist, I don't have any experience in marketing :D)

-If Jodel karma every becomes a cryptocurrency, I'll be a very rich man - but one doesn't talk about karma.
+If Jodel karma ever becomes a cryptocurrency, I'll be a very rich man - but one doesn't talk about karma.

 I had some really amazing and funny experiences using Jodel.
 I met people in my neighborhood and went with them to the gym.